Joao-O-Santos/make-it-stop/README.md

 don't have installed on your minimalist machine?
 Then, `make it_stop` could be for you!

-**Disclaimer: the former is meant to be a tongue-in-cheek play on words I don't wish to aggravate hardworking web developer or developers of static website generators (they are all better than this one).**
+**Disclaimer: the former is meant to be a tongue-in-cheek play on words, I don't wish to aggravate hardworking web developer nor developers of static website generators (they are all better than this one).**